Ritvik2103/microprocessor-design/README.md

 - **ALU:** For performing arithmetic and logic operations.

 ### 2. Register File (`register_file.v`)
-- Contains four 4-bit registers.
+- Contains four 4-bit registers with default values assigned.
 - Supports:
   - **Read:** Two operands can be selected using `read_sel1` and `read_sel2`.
   - **Write:** Data can be written to a specific register using `write_sel`.